 This specifies hardware parameters of the simulation environment - for example, selecting between a Latency-Bandwidth Pipe or DDR3 memory models.
-These are defined in firesim/src/main/scala/firesim/SimConfigs.scala.
-We specify the host FPGA frequency in the PLATFORM_CONFIG by appending a frequency Config with an underscore (ex.
-FireSimConfig_F160MHz).
-We describe this in greater detail in Generating Different Targets).
+These are defined in firesim/sim/src/main/scala/firesim/SimConfigs.scala.

 instancetype

 This defines the type of instance that the build will run on.
 Generally, running on a c4.4xlarge is sufficient.
 In our experience, using more powerful instances than this provides little gain.